Diptodas123/wanderlust-wonders-client/README.md

 # <a name="_toc_250007"></a>**2.
 INTRODUCTION**
-# Tourism and travel have undergone tremendous growth and diversification to
-# become a major force in the international economy.
-Many developing countries
-# have increased their presence in the market, particularly as travelers have
-# expanded beyond the more traditional destinations in order to seek out new
-# places and experiences.The intent of this guide is to provide resources for those
-# interested in researching current tourism and travel industry and trends, though
-# a few historical resources have been included for perspective.
-We have also tried
-# to include resources that provide data and information that will help researchers
-# develop their own market profile.
-We have also covered a few specific areas that
-# are frequently discussed; however, this guide does not attempt to go into all sectors
-# of the tourism and travel industry.We have not included resources related to some
-# emerging trends such as disaster/dark tourism (i.e. going to places affected by a
-# disaster like New Orleans post-Katrina or Chernobyl) and overtourism because
-# these emerging areas are in flux and may not have many resources devoted
-# specifically to them.
-We have included a few resources related to the airline industry
-# and other transportation modes that are used to travel and whose business is closely
-# tied to tourism, but this guide does not focus on transportation.
-Lastly, this guide
-# does not focus on larger world events that heavily impact the industry like recessions
-# or a large scale health crisis like COVID-19; but news and trade publications should
-# be a good sources for information on how those particular events affect the industry.
+Tourism and travel have undergone tremendous growth and diversification to become a major force in the international economy.
+Many developing countries have increased their presence in the market, particularly as travelers have expanded beyond the more traditional destinations in order to seek out new places and experiences.
+The intent of this guide is to provide resources for those interested in researching current tourism and travel industry trends, though a few historical resources have been included for perspective.
+We have also tried to include resources that provide data and information that will help researchers develop their own market profile.
+We have also covered a few specific areas that are frequently discussed; however, this guide does not attempt to go into all sectors of the tourism and travel industry.
+We have not included resources related to some emerging trends such as disaster/dark tourism (i.e. going to places affected by a disaster like New Orleans post-Katrina or Chornobyl) and over-tourism because these emerging areas are in flux and may not have many resources devoted specifically to them.
+We have included a few resources related to the airline industry and other transportation modes that are used to travel and whose business is closely tied to tourism, but this guide does not focus on transportation.
+Lastly, this guide does not focus on larger world events that heavily impact the industry like recessions or a large-scale health crisis like COVID-19; but news and trade publications should be a good source for information on how those particular events affect the industry.